 HIS 499.
-Seminar (3) (W) The student will engage in extensive historical analysis and interpretation and will learn the fundamentals of historical research.
+Seminar (3) (W) (O) The student will engage in extensive historical analysis and interpretation and will learn the fundamentals of historical research.
 A major research paper is required.
 This course will be taught at the senior level and the topic of the seminar will change annually, depending on the interests of the professor directing it.
 Required of all majors in history and strongly recommended to all history minors.
+This course fulfills one-half of a student's oral communication overlay requirement.
 Prerequisite: HIS 495.
 Permission of professor required.